Hello guys!! How have you been? I hope you guys enjoy it!!

 21 - Get over

-a- To stop being controlled or bothered by (something, such as a problem or feeling).
+a- To stop being controlled or bothered by (something,

 Example: “I got over my fear of flying”